open-traffic-generator/snappi/readme.md

             break
         time.sleep(0.1)
 ```
-Updating again to force new version to be built for dev branch.
+Updating to force new version to be built for dev branch.